Where you live is just as important as how you live, so we currently have several options to help make your immersive learning experience ‘all-in’.

 Moving away from home is a big part of the student experience so we’ve put together some information to help explain your accommodation choices.

-We guarantee to find or provide you with accommodation in your first year of study with us, and second year students will be assisted to find suitable accommodation in or near Talgarth if they wish.
+We will always try our best to find or provide you with accommodation in your first year of study with us, and second year students will be assisted to find suitable accommodation in or near Talgarth if they wish.

 Transport: Our Troed yr Harn Farm campus is ‘car-free’, and all students will be encouraged to walk or cycle from Talgarth town centre where possible.
 BMC will also operate a subsidised minibus shuttle between local towns, campuses and sites of student residence.